Maxcyber86/lexware-office-3cx/README.md

 - Always put **TLS** in front of it.
 Optionally restrict access to 3CX's IP ranges at your reverse proxy.

+## Desk phones

+3CX sends the caller name to desk phones (e.g. Yealink) only for numbers found in its **own phonebook** at the time the call is routed.
+The live CRM result appears in the web client, the apps and missed-call emails, but not on the desk phone.
+To show names on desk phones as well:

+- set the integration's contact lookup to **always query**, and
+- enable **"add CRM contacts to the company phonebook"**.

+Trade-offs: the name appears on the desk phone from the **second call** of a number onwards, and the phonebook entries are static copies — later changes in Lexware are not carried over to them.

 ## Notes & limitations

-- Leave the 3CX option **"add CRM contacts to the company phonebook" OFF** — live resolution already shows name and company on every call, and that option creates static copies that go stale.
 - The German mobile-slot heuristic (`15x/16x/17x` → mobile) and the `+49`
   default are for Germany; set `COUNTRY_CODE` for other regions.
 - **Not included:** call journaling — Lexware Office is accounting software with